grlucy/Burger-Logger/README.md

 # Burger-Logger

+Deployed at XXXX

+## Description

-A responsive Node.js/Express app using MySQL as a database and Handlebars to serve HTML
+A responsive, RESTful Node.js/Express app using MySQL as a database and Handlebars to serve HTML.
+The app enables users to read, create, and update data about burgers through a mobile-friendly browser interface.

 | Technologies used                                                                                               |
 | --------------------------------------------------------------------------------------------------------------- |